COVID digest: Fourth jab might not be needed, says German minister | DW | 22.01.2022

 Here's the latest on coronavirus from across the globe:

-Thousands of people protested in several European capitals against vaccine passports and other COVID-19 restrictions imposed on those holding out against vaccinations.
+Thousands of people protested in several European capitals against vaccine passports and other COVID-19 restrictions imposed on people holding out against vaccinations.

-Some 3,000 demonstrators marched through the streets of central Stockholm.
-Sweden requires vaccine certificates from anyone anting to attend indoor events.
+About 3,000 demonstrators marched through the streets of central Stockholm.
+Sweden requires vaccine certificates from anyone wanting to attend indoor events.

-In neighboring Finland, around 4,000 demonstrators protested in Helsinki against restrictions, including restaurants and event organizers' right to require vaccine passports.
+In neighboring Finland, about 4,000 demonstrators protested in Helsinki against restrictions, including the right of restaurants and event organizers to require vaccine passports.

 There were also small-scale demonstrations all over France just two days before tighter COVID-19 restrictions are expected to come into force.
 The country is set to introduce a new vaccine health passport on Monday.
 The move would exclude unvaccinated people from restaurants, sports arenas, and other venues.